paezha/University-AI-Panel/README.md

     past.
-And, while the gold rushes of the 19th century were relatively democratic due to their low entry costs–both in terms of immigration and tools–the current data rush has enormous entry costs and is largely dominated by venture capital (that is, equity investments that support pre-launch, launch, and early stages of a business) and established large corporations.
+And, while the gold rushes of the 19th century were relatively democratic due to their low entry costs–both in terms of immigration and tools–the current data rush has enormous entry costs and is largely dominated by large corporations and venture capital (that is, equity investments that support pre-launch, launch, and early stages of a business).

 [^39]: The headline of the 404 Media report was “Google Is Paying Reddit
     \$60 Million for Fucksmith to Tell Its Users to Eat Glue”.